WeLoveSpeed/welovespeed.com/_talks/2019/why_webperf_matters.md

 en_US:
   title: "Why does frontend performance matter?"
   description: >-
-    A talk about my opinion on why performance matters and it's huge impact on users when looking at it from the perspective of government services.
-Talk focuses on the UK government's website for central government, GOV.UK.
-The talk contains details on the history of GDS and GOV.UK.
-Who are users are and the connections / devices that they use.
-There's a focus on what happens if web performance is poor for a government service and what this means for users who rely on these essential services.
-It also covers what we have done, are doing and plans for the future for web performance across government.
+    A talk giving my opinion on why frontend performance matters and it's huge impact on users from the perspective of government services.
+The talk focuses on the UK central government's website, [GOV.UK](https://www.gov.uk/).
+It contains details on the history of Government Digital Service and [GOV.UK](https://www.gov.uk/), who our users are and the devices that they use.

+    There's a focus on what happens if web performance is poor for government services and what this means for users who rely on them.
+It also covers what we've done in the past, are currently doing and our plans for the future of frontend web performance across government.

-    Target audience is anyone interested in performance who would like a government perspective on the matter.
+    The target audience is anyone interested in web performance, and who would like a government perspective on the subject.
 It's a sector where there is no competition.
-If a user can't find the information they need quickly and easily, there are no alternatives.
+If a user can't find the information they need quickly and easily, there really are no alternatives.

   slides: ~
   video: ~
 ---